wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-exchange-online/includes/6-examine-email-migration-options.md

 The following table compares the options available in the Classic Hybrid topology and Modern Hybrid topology.

 > [!NOTE]
 > This table is an expanded version of the one that was originally published in Chapter 13 in the book, Microsoft Office 365 Administration Inside Out, 2nd Edition.
 Reference- Fisher, Ed; Guilmette, Aaron; Kegg, Darryl; Mandich, Lou.
 Microsoft Office 365 Administration Inside Out (Includes Current Book Service), 2nd ed.
 Pearson Education, Inc., 2017.
-Print.<br>
+Print.

 :::row:::
   :::column:::